What is Two-Color Injection Molding?

 2. Consumer electronics

-Consumer electronics industry uses custom plastic molding for attractive, ergonomic and high quality designs.
-Smartphones, tablets, remote controls and headphones in particular make use of two color (or more) injection molding to create beautiful designs as well as achieve brand and a good feel factor.
+The consumer electronics industry uses custom plastic molding for attractive, ergonomic, and high-quality designs.
+Smartphones, tablets, remote controls, and headphones in particular make use of two-color (or more) injection molding to create beautiful designs as well as achieve branding and a good feel factor.

 • Smartphone casings with transparent windows.